Image Source: Peace and Cooperation

 Volunteers play a crucial role in our communities in so many ways.
 Whether it’s providing support to those in need, helping out local charities, or offering much-needed services in emergency situations, volunteers are often the unsung heroes.

-An area where the impact of volunteers is especially profound is in strengthening the chain of survival.
+One way that the impact of volunteers is especially profound is in strengthening the chain of survival.
 Here, we explore how voluntary groups can bolster this chain and the significance of training and support for volunteers, especially as first responders.

 Getting an Understanding of the Chain of Survival

 The chain of survival refers to a series of critical actions that, when performed swiftly and effectively, can significantly boost the chances of survival in emergencies, particularly cardiac arrest situations.
-The chain typically consists of the following links:

 Early Recognition: